College Admission Policy

 Undergraduate students who are enrolled in 12 hours or more are classified as full-time.
 Students who are enrolled in less than 12 hours are classified as part-time.
 Graduate students who are enrolled in 9 hours or more are classified as full-time.
 Students who are enrolled in less than 9 hours are classified as part-time.
 Each program determines whether or not a part-time option is available to students.

 The admissions committees for the College’s professional programs maintain that certain minimal technical standards must be attainable by applicants.
-Upon admission, a student who discloses a properly certified disability will receive reasonable accommodation but must be able to perform the essential functions of the curriculum, as described in each program’s section of the catalog, either with or without reasonable accommodation.
+Upon admission, a student who discloses a properly certified disability will receive reasonable accommodation but must be able to perform the essential functions of the curriculum, as described in each program’s section of the bulletin, either with or without reasonable accommodation.
 Applicants verify in writing that they are able to meet these technical and performance standards with or without accommodation and are instructed to contact the Student Academic Support Services Office, GEB, room BB9, for questions and assistance.
 Determination of eligibility and recommendations of accommodations must be made by Student Academic Support Services and Inclusion https://www.uthsc.edu/sassi/.

 Applicants to programs of the College must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina, and the ability to learn and function in a wide variety of didactic and clinical settings.
 Graduates of the College must have the minimal skills, essential functions, and knowledge to function in a broad variety of clinical settings, while rendering a wide spectrum of healthcare services.